 - 1. What words stand out to you in the above statement? - 2.
 Why are they important to you and your AP program? - 3.
-What can you do to make sure those ideals are the foundation of your AP program?
+How can you make sure these ideals are the foundation of your AP program?

 We encourage educators to: